cosmopetrich/vcpkg-action/README.md

 - Operate outside the default Actions workspace.
 No installing to $PWD/vcpkg.
 - Allow setting a toolset version without creating an overlay triplet.
 - Upload buildtree logs as artifacts if there's an error.
-- Provide outputs with information on the build.
+- Provide an easy to parse file with information on the build.
 - Just YAML and a bit of bash.

 To that end there are a few caveats and intentional non-features.